mgoellnitz/trackdown/README.md

 file:///home/me/somewhere/thats/green/repo/wiki.html#!roadmap.md
 ```

-The output of Trackdown looks pretty usable in this setup and gives a good
+The output of TrackDown looks pretty usable in this setup and gives a good
 overview of the issues as the roadmap.

 When you also use GitLab, GitHub, or Bitbucket Wikis, [MDWiki][mdwiki] has